Skip to content

 // Only execute extensionSDK commands when

-// it is inside a iFrame (only needed for plugins)
+// it is inside an iFrame

 if (location.isIframe()) {